Verified July 2026 · Cited to primary sources

 All peptides, graded by evidence.

-We grade every peptide A–F by the strength of its human evidence, plus a legal-status and safety flag.
-Of the 16 tracked here, only 1 is FDA-approved.
-The table below ranks all 16 — best evidence first — with the honest one-line verdict for each.
+We grade every peptide A to F by the strength of its human evidence, plus a legal-status and safety flag.
+Of the 46 tracked here, 8 are FDA-approved.
+The table below ranks all 46, best evidence first, with the honest one-line verdict for each.

 The full evidence-graded peptide table

 Want the method behind the letters?
-Read how we grade peptide evidence — the full A–F rubric and the editorial firewall that keeps affiliate status out of every grade.
+Read how we grade peptide evidence for the full A to F rubric and the editorial firewall that keeps affiliate status out of every grade.

 Prefer to start from a goal?